fibo/fibo.github.io/_posts/2022-05-14-type-guard.md

 ---
-title: How I implement a TypeScript type guard on an object like type.
+title: How I implement a TypeScript type-guard on an object-like type.
 tags:
   - TypeScript
 description: >